casperh123/Programmering-ITU/security-1/mandatories/Assignment2/report.md

 to use one of two options for SSL authentication, either TLS 1.2 or TLS 1.3, which are both considered safe by modern standards.

-## Caveats

-HTTPS for HttpListener (Which my implementation relies on) only works for Windows machines.
-I use Linux.
-This implementation should work on windows, by using the generate-ssl-certs-windows.sh script, and then running the program.
-However, it CANNOT work on Linux.

-As cited from a GitHub issue:

-    ...the HttpListener class is a legacy component we ported from .NET Framework (which is Windows only) to .NET Core.
-But HTTPS functionality is not supported on Linux.